shakeel-faiz/FF/01Jan-8/02-tg-com.md

 ## What is a TG file?

 A **TG file** is a guitar tablature document created by **TuxGuitar**.
-It contains both a musical score and guitar tablature.
-Guitar tablature is a form of musical notation that represents the finger positions on the instrument's fretboard.
+It contains both musical score and guitar tablature.
+Guitar tablature is a form of musical notation that represents finger positions on instrument's fretboard.

 ## About TuxGuitar